dvcol/synology-download/.github/ISSUE_TEMPLATE/bug_report.md

 ### Steps to Reproduce the Issue

-1. When I'm in the settings tabs, and I click on the edit buttons
+1. When I'm doing this
-2. The interface does something unexpected
-3. And the application crashes
+2. Then this
+3. While having this open
+4. This doesn't work

 ### Failure Logs